Anikhet/beta-repo/index.md

 ## Welcome to my GitHub Page!
-I am 3rd year ECE student in Mumbai.I am an aspiring coder
+I am 3rd year ECE student in Mumbai.I am an aspiring coder.I am learning to become a data scienctist.I have specialised in **R** and **Python**.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown